12 Normal Thoughts When First Becoming a Mom - Baby Chick

 Share

 The start of motherhood can be overwhelming to many women at first.
 After you bring your child home from the hospital, you might be thinking 100 different things in your brain about motherhood.
 And you aren’t sure if any of those things are normal new mom thoughts or if those thoughts make you crazy.
-You might feel like the only mom walking through a crowd of moms that know the normal things to do, and instead, you are the one that missed the memo!
+You might feel like the only mom walking through a crowd of moms who know the normal things to do, and instead, you are the one who missed the memo!

 Today, I’m here to tell you that motherhood has taught me there is no “normal.”
 No, it seems to be the opposite because there are many different ways to feel and respond to your child.
 Every mom’s experience with her child is not necessarily the same as your experience with your child.
 And that is NORMAL.